 Identifying behaviors and why they form allows marketers to target audiences with laser-like precision; refining their advertisements and strategies until the perfect marketing mix is concocted.
 A marketing campaign designed specifically to reach these target audiences with efficiency.

-Our personal history and our emotions - as much as we often wish otherwise - are hugely integral to influencing our behavior.
+Our personal history and our emotions—as much as we often wish otherwise—are hugely integral to influencing our behavior.

 Humans are intensely routine creatures.
-These routines are often made up of what we know as habits - a repeated action carried out almost unconsciously.
-To better understand how people - especially customers - develop these habits and behaviors, is the goal of most marketing strategists.
+These routines are often made up of what we know as habits—a repeated action carried out almost unconsciously.
+To better understand how people—especially customers—develop these habits and behaviors is the goal of most marketing strategists.

-Identifying these behaviors and why they form allow marketers to target audiences with laser-like precision; refining their advertisements and strategies until the perfect marketing mix is concocted.
-A marketing campaign designed specifically to reach these target audiences with efficiency.
+Identifying these behaviors and why they form allows marketers to target audiences with laser-like precision, refining their advertisements and strategies until the perfect marketing mix is concocted.
+For instance, using business surveys can help gather critical data on customer behavior patterns, enabling marketers to craft tailored strategies that resonate with their audience.

 Before a strategy can be developed, one must first understand the basic principles behind behavioral segmentation.
+Incorporating insights from ecommerce questions is also vital for understanding online shopping behaviors, such as purchasing frequency or cart abandonment rates, and designing strategies that improve conversions.

 Dividing markets into smaller communities is a practice in the marketing field known as market segmentation.
 Behavioral segmentation is a form of market segmentation that seeks to identify and differentiate customer groups on the basis of shared behaviors.
 Other kinds of market segmentation involve targeting customers on the basis of shared characteristics like geography, race, gender, and age.